Are you looking for engaging Instagram story ideas to fast-track your social media marketing strategy results?

 That’s it!
 Again, there’s a little elbow grease involved (and safer than using bots for growth), but it can be well worth the added effort.

-Image source: NEMFashion
+Image source: Pact

-4. Do a customer takeover
+4. Do a customer takeover or customer spotlight

 Similar to an employee takeover, you can also have a happy customer take control of your Instagram stories for a day.

-Image source: TJ Maxx
+Image source: Kin Fertility

 5. Share how something is made

-Again, people love feeling like they’re getting exclusive content—and, given its somewhat urgent nature, Instagram Stories is the perfect place to do that.
+Again, people love feeling like they’re getting exclusive content, and, given its somewhat urgent nature, Instagram Stories is the perfect place to do that.

 Why not give users a glimpse at how something is created?
-Whether it’s how your own product is made, a fun craft project, or even your team’s favorite guacamole recipe, create a series of videos that show how you create something from scratch.
+Whether it’s how your own product is made, a fun craft project, or even your team’s favourite guacamole recipe, create a series of videos that show how you create something from scratch.

 Etsy, a marketplace for makers and creative entrepreneurs, is awesome at doing this.
 They’re always posting stories (and even saving them to their highlights!) that teach followers how to create everything from headbands to macarons.